mudspringhiker/openstreetmap_datawrangling/ReadMe.md

                 city = "None"
         return city

 There were still a lot of items to update, and some of these are evident after creation of the database.
-But only the items discussed above will be done.
+But only the items discussed above were done.

 Instead of using all the functions above individually in the final xml data extraction, particularly in the "shape_element" function, a "clean" function was created and eventually used.